sudo-JohnP/IBM-Cybersec-Cert/README.md

 #  IBM SkillsBuild Cybersecurity Certificate - Learning Journey

-I will be using this Repo to document my journey as I complete the *IBM SkillsBuild Cybersecurity Certificate*
+I will be using this as a space to document my journey as I complete the *IBM SkillsBuild Cybersecurity Certificate*

 ## In this space I will:
   - Capture notes